hillhao/PYNQ-project/Pynq_Z1_overlay/readme.md

    The accelerator_sim folder contains the simulation files for accelerator, which can be run independently.
    The other folders are for the PYNQ project, which implements a Deep recurrent neural network accelerator through overlay.
-The overlay base project is based on the PYNQ borad design (https://github.com/Xilinx/PYNQ).
+The overlay base project is based on the PYNQ borad design (https://github.com/Xilinx/PYNQ), which might be based on Vivado 16.1, therefore you'd better open the base project with the same version software.
+   You can build an Overlay application from scratch or by using the base project.
+I advise that you can start from the base project because it includes almost all the modules in the PYNQ board.
+Let's start.
+Firstly, download the base project.
 In order to build your own overlay design, you should follow the below instructions:

-      a, build a new project in the ~/vivado/base folder;
+      a, creat a new project in the ~/vivado/base folder;

       b, open the base project using the tcl file stored in ~/bitstream folder, the instruction is like the following (choose your own path):